Mal'Ganis Build Guide “I am eternal!”

 Standard Tank BuildTalent calculator »

 Mal'Ganis' Standard Tank Build is designed to give him a healthy amount of survivability and crowd control.
 Right out of the gate, Mal'Ganis will see an increase in sustain with Time to Feed at Level 1, giving him strong health regain when hitting different Heroic targets with Fel Claws.
 Alternatively, especially against Basic Attack dependent team compositions, Winged Guard can be a great pick-up due to the Physical Armor it provides.
 At Level 10, Carrion Swarm is the more viable option, as it gives Mal'Ganis huge freedom of how to use it while usually netting more health gain and damage than Dark Conversion.
-Level 13 marks the crowd control tier for Mal'Ganis, as both Deep Sleep and The Night Beckons severely cripple the enemy team's mobility.
+At level 13, we usually always go for Blood Rush, as it provides useful Movement Speed to help Mal'Ganis engage or disengage.
 At Level 16, we usually prefer Plague Bats thanks to its reliability and burst damage it provides.
 However, if you find yourself in a premade group with good communication and/or on a map with lots of tight corridors and choke points, such as Cursed Hollow or Towers of Doom, Blind as a Bat can be a situational yet rewarding pick.
 At Level 20, Seeker Swarm is the natural choice, since it adds some fantastic crowd control to an already great Heroic Ability.
 Alternatively, Alone in the Dark can cripple the enemies' combat performance drastically, reducing their vision quite noticeably.

 Mal'Ganis performs best with a secondary frontline Bruiser that can dive alongside him into the enemy team providing hard crowd-control.
 Mal'Ganis should be able to deal good amounts of multi-targeted damage to all caught within the crowd-control.
 Having an ally that can also help prevent Mal'Ganis from being immediately focused down is invaluable.